SovereignCloudStack/cluster-stacks/README.md

 # Cluster Stacks

-Cluster Stacks is a framework and for defining and managing Kubernetes clusters via the Cluster API.
+Cluster Stacks is a framework for defining and managing Kubernetes clusters via the Cluster API.
 It spans 3 layers: node images, Cluster API cluster-classes and cluster addons.
 A bundle of those 3 layers is called a Cluster Stack.
-In this repo you can find several cluster-stacks with different addons bundled together.The components of a cluster-stack are tested to work well with each other, including Kubernetes version, operating system, cloud provider and the shipped addons.
+In this repo you can find several cluster-stacks with different addons bundled together.
+The components of a cluster-stack are tested to work well with each other, including Kubernetes version, operating system, cloud provider and the shipped addons.
 More in-depth information about the concept of cluster-stacks can be found [here](docs/cluster-stacks.md).

 ## Quickstart